fQwQf/Developer-Protection-Freedom-License/README.md

 ---

 By choosing the **Developer Protection & Freedom License**, you join a movement that values developer rights, transparency, and ethical practices.
-Let’s work together to build a more open and fair future.
+Let’s work together to build a more open and fair future!